$L^p$-spectral triples and $p$-quantum compact metric spaces: Preliminaries

 \subsection{Spatial Tensor Product}

-For $p \in [1, \infty)$, there is a tensor product between an $L^p$-space and a general Banach space, called the \textit{spatial tensor product} and denoted by $\otimes_p$.
-We refer the reader to Section 7 of \cite{defflor1993} for complete details on this tensor product.The general setting starts with considering a measure space $(X_0, \mathfrak{M}_0, \mu_0)$ and a Banach space $E$.
+For $p \in [1, \infty)$, there is a tensor product between an $L^p$-space and a general Banach space, called the \textit{spatial tensor product}, denoted by $\otimes_p$.
+We refer the reader to Section 7 of \cite{defflor1993} for complete details on this tensor product.
+The general setting starts with considering a measure space $(X_0, \mathfrak{M}_0, \mu_0)$ and a Banach space $E$.
+We denote by $L^0(X_0,\mu_0, E)$ the vector space of measurable functions $X_0 \to E$ modulo functions that vanish a.e. $[\mu_0]$.
 Then there is an isometric isomorphism

 such that for any $\xi \in L^p(\mu_0)$ and $\eta \in E$, the elementary tensor $\xi \otimes \eta $ is sent to the function $x \mapsto \xi(x)\eta$.
 In the special case where $E=L^p(\mu_1)$ for a measure space $(X_1, \mathfrak{M}_1, \mu_1)$, then there is an isometric isomorphism